Samar: Flora and fauna

-The Samar Island Natural Park is a 300,000 ha forest within the island, encompassing all three provinces.
+The Samar Island Natural Park is a 300,000 ha forest on the island, encompassing all three provinces.
 It contains the largest tract of intact lowland forest in the Philippines.
 The park has a population of Dipterocarpaceae species, six of them are endangered, and contains the rare Philippine eagle.
 The park contains six ecological forest types and has numerous waterfalls.
-Species in the island itself include the Philippine sailfin lizard, the Draco mindanensis, the Philippine hawk-eagle, the Giant golden-crowned flying fox, the Red-vented cockatoo, and the Philippine crocodile.
+Species in the island itself include the Philippine sailfin lizard, the Mindanao flying dragon, the Philippine hawk-eagle, the giant golden-crowned flying fox, the red-vented cockatoo, and the Philippine crocodile.
 The municipality of Basey contains Karst forests with a total of 67 vascular plant species.
 In these forests, Dipterocarpaceae is the most prominent plant family.
 Out of 2,400 flower species throughout the Philippines, 40 are only found in the island.
 In 2018, three new species of Begonia were found in the isle.
 The province of Northern Samar was described by Tiffany Neri of SunStar as one of the Philippines' "best-kept secrets" with numerous rock formations and wildlife sanctuaries.
 On June 9, 2025, the Biri Rock Formations in Northern Samar were declared to be a National Geological Monument according to the Department of Environment and Natural Resources.

 Demographics

-As of the 2024 census, the population of the island was 1,924,651 merged from the three provinces in the isle.
+As of the 2024 census, the population of the island's three provinces was 1,924,651.
 The main language in all three provinces of Samar Island is Waray.
 The second most popular language in Samar province is Bisaya, while the second most popular in Eastern Samar and Northern Samar is Cebuano.
 Samar province and Northern Samar both have a scale of 0.13 in the Linguistic diversity index while Eastern Samar has a scale of 0.02.
 Many people in the island are part of the Waray people: in Eastern Samar, 97.78 percent of people were Waray while in Samar, 91.45 classified themselves as Waray.
 Other ethnic groups include Bisaya, Cebuano, and Tagalog.
 Males were more populated in both provinces than women.
 As of the 2020 census, people in the island are Roman Catholic, are Islam, and are part of the Iglesia ni Cristo church.
 In all three provinces, more than 90% of the population are followers of the Roman Catholic Church.

 Administrative divisions and politics

-The island originally used to be a sole province.
+The island originally used to be a single province.
 On June 19, 1965, a law passed splitting the province into three: Western Samar, Eastern Samar, and Northern Samar.
-Since there are three provinces, there are three provincial governments with a governor each.
+Since there are three provinces, there are three provincial governments each with a governor.
 For the House of Representatives, Eastern Samar has one congressional district while Western and Northern Samar has two each, causing the island to have five districts.
 The Philippines's 9th senatorial district encompassed Samar and Leyte which had two senators representing in the Senate of the Philippines with 24 representatives.
 The system was abolished in the early 1940s when the country was the Commonwealth of the Philippines.